-Private information: Private information includes:

-- 1. Information about behavior that occurs in a setting in which the individual can reasonably expect that no observation or recording is taking place. - 2.
-Information that has been provided for specific purposes, other than research, where the individual can reasonably expect that it will not be made public (such as a medical record).
-[45 CFR 46.102(f)]
+Private information includes information about behavior that occurs in a context in which an individual can reasonably expect that no observation or recording is taking place, and information that has been provided for specific purposes by an individual and that the individual can reasonably expect will not be made public (e.g., a medical record).
+Identifiable private information is private information for which the identity of the subject is or may readily be ascertained by the investigator or associated with the information.